 In May 2007, the Board of Directors approved the adoption of a new incentive compensation plan.
 This new plan was effective for fiscal year 2007 and replaced a previous plan.
 Under the plan, bonuses are payable quarterly in an amount not to exceed 18% of the Company's Income from Operations for any period, subject to the Company achieving a minimum quarterly Income from Operations of at least \$500,000.
-For fiscal years 2014 and 2013, the Board determined that the aggregate amount of incentive compensation available under the Plan shall be equal to 16% of the Company's Income from Operations.
+For fiscal years 2015 and 2014, the Board determined that the aggregate amount of incentive compensation available under the Plan shall be equal to 18% and 16%, respectively, of the Company's Income from Operations.
 The bonus pool is allocated to executives according to a specified formula, with a portion allocated to a middle management group determined by the Executive Committee of the Board of Directors.

-The Company expensed a total of \$89,000 and \$286,000 to the participants of the bonus pool for 2014 and 2013, respectively.
+The Company expensed a total of \$-0- and \$89,000 to the participants of the bonus pool for 2015 and 2014, respectively.